blueangel1313/DeforumDailyPapers/README.md

 Deforum Daily Papers Bot is a Discord bot that fetches the latest AI research papers from the Hugging Face Papers API and sends them to designated channels in your Discord server.

+## Special Thanks
+To AK https://twitter.com/_akhaliq for his contributions to the space.

 ## Features

 - Automatically fetches the latest AI research papers every minute